Kirk Wipper: Camp Kandalore

 Throughout his years at Kandalore, he led an extensive canoe tripping strategy.
 However, in the past decades (post 1990's) through separate ownership a focus on in-camp residential experiences emphasizing activities became of greater focus to the camps operation.

 Honors

 In 2002, Wipper was named to the Order of Canada and the Order of St. John.
 He was also a recipient of the Ontario Bicentennial Medal and the Government of Canada Centenary Medal.

-Kirk Wipper died from a choking accident related to Parkinson's disease while eating dinner with friends and family in Petersborough on March 18, 2011, at the age of 87.
+Kirk Wipper died from a choking accident related to Parkinson's disease while eating dinner with friends and family near Peterborough on March 18, 2011, at the age of 87.
 He was survived by his wife, Ann.